-Hudin.com is solely sustained through reader subscriptions and thus is 100% free of advertisements, sponsored articles, advertorials or any other kind of paid content.
+Hudin.com is solely sustained through reader subscriptions and thus is 100% free of advertisements, sponsored articles, “advertorials” or any other kind of paid content.
 No inquires for such articles will be entertained but relevant press releases and newsletters may be sent to firstname.lastname@example.org.

-While the majority of wines reviewed on this site are part of larger, regional tastings for the Regional Reports, individual samples will be reviewed as received and will always be posted to the Wines section of the website unless flawed or not receiving a minimum score of 84 points in which case, the winery will be notified of this.
+While the majority of wines reviewed on this site are part of larger tastings for the Regional Reports, individual samples will be reviewed as received and will always be posted to the Wines section of the website unless flawed or not receiving a minimum score of 84 points in which case, the winery will be notified of this.

 Wines sent will be considered for posting as articles or on social media channels if deemed of interest for readers.
 Note that this is at the discretion of the website team and no guarantees can be made as to when or if they will be posted.
 If a wine is not to be posted on any channel outside the website for whatever reason, this needs to be stated by the winery prior to tasting.

 Invitations will at times be accepted for a limited amount of press trips.
 If a trip is accepted it will be due to the interest to write about that specific region, so please note that a) there will absolutely be coverage on this website and b) it will be stated what expenses were covered and by whom.

 Trips funded by individual wineries or commercial entities will not be entertained, only those by generic promotional bodies for a region or trade group.
-Since 2008, when the Vinologue wine book series and its accompanying blog was launched (which this website has ultimately descended from), all travel related to the research of the books or the related articles on this website (including airfare, car rental, accommodation, meals, etc.) was 100% self-funded by Miquel Hudin.
+Since 2008, when the Vinologue wine book series and accompanying blog were launched (which this website has ultimately descended from), all travel related to the research of the books or the related articles on this website (including airfare, car rental, accommodation, meals, etc.) was 100% self-funded by Miquel Hudin.

 Any author that writes for Hudin.com after attending a trip reserves the right to state in their article a fully objective account of the trip whether that be positive or negative.
-Requests for alteration of content, unless factually inaccurate, will not be permitted.
+Requests for alteration of content, unless factually inaccurate, will not be entertained.

 Miquel Hudin is the owner of both this website as well as the Vinologue book series, and their corresponding, trademarked brands.
 Please read his full bio for more background information.